Spectacular South of France in 3 Days

 The ferry is FREE and takes about 25 minutes one way across the New York Harbor.
 You’ll get to kick back with fresh are while you take in the scenic views of lower Manhattan, the Statue of Liberty, Ellis Island and Governors Island.
 You’ll see why it’s been called, “One of the world’s greatest (and shortest) water voyages.”

 Feeling a little refreshed?
-Great!
-Hop the subway back to Midtown for some Times Square exploring and shopping.
+Perfect.
+Hop the subway back to Midtown for some Times Square exploring and shopping (if that’s your thing).

-Warning: This can be a crazy tourist area, but it’s worth at least a bit of time to see the hub of New York City’s commercial, tourist and entertainment district all rolled into one for yourself.
+Warning: This is a crazy tourist area, but it’s worth at least a bit of time to see the hub of New York City’s commercial, tourist and entertainment district all rolled into one for yourself.
+Keep your belongings close to you and no valuables in your pockets.

 After showtime, venture out for a night cap or just do a face dive into your hotel pillow.